From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

 \subsection{Data Normalization and Feature Selection}

-To prepare the data for model training and evaluation, we applied three standard data normalization and balancing strategies.
+To prepare the data for ML and DL model training and evaluation (as explained below, all models except the LLMs were trained), we applied three standard data normalization and balancing strategies.
 First, to prevent overfitting, we removed duplicate data instances on the training data only.
 Second, since the ML models may be sensitive to the magnitudes of the code features, we applied standard normalization~\cite{Abdi:ERD10} (on training, validation, and test sets) by transforming their values ($x$) into $z=\frac{x-\mu}{\sigma}$ values.
-Finally, as \cref{tab:absolute_proxies} shows, the output classes are imbalanced for most of the comprehensibility metrics.
+Finally, as \Cref{tab:absolute_proxies} shows, the output classes are imbalanced for most of the comprehensibility metrics.
 Since class imbalance can negatively affect the prediction capabilities of the models, we applied the Synthetic Minority Over-sampling Technique (SMOTE)~\cite{chawla2002smote} to generate synthetic samples for the minority classes to balance the data.

 Since the number of features exceeds the number of data instances, particularly in the AC datasets, we applied feature selection as a dimensionality reduction step prior to oversampling.
-This approach helps mitigate overfitting and improves the effectiveness of subsequent data balancing techniques. \looseness=-1 We applied the same correlation-based feature selection approach from the prior work~\cite{Scalabrino:TSE19}, which ranks the code features that most correlate with a comprehensibility metric and selects the top-$k$ features for model training and evaluation.
+This approach helps mitigate overfitting and improves the effectiveness of subsequent data balancing techniques. \looseness=-1

+We applied the same correlation-based feature selection approach from the prior work~\cite{Scalabrino:TSE19}, which ranks the code features that most correlate with a comprehensibility metric and selects the top-$k$ features for model training and evaluation.
 The correlation is calculated based on Kendall's $\tau$~\cite{kendall1938new}.
 We tested the top 10\%, 20\%, ..., 100\% most correlated code features for each model.
 Due to the small number of developer features, we used all of them.